Ellen Browning Scripps Memorial Pier

 A Teaching Tool

+Can you walk on Scripps Pier?
 Because of the sensitivity of the science instruments on the pier and the nature of the operations that take place there, the Ellen Browning Scripps Memorial Pier is generally not open to the public outside of special events.
-Public tours are normally offered monthly.